-Coaches should select the Goal "Reapply to all sources of financial aid" and check with the Career & Education Specialist to ensure that all financial aid (FAFSA & NYS TAP), and scholarships are reapplied to.
+Coaches should select the Goal "Reapply to all sources of financial aid" and check with the College Specialist to ensure that all financial aid (FAFSA & NYS TAP), ETV, and scholarships are reapplied to.

-See Appendix G16 College Persistence Checklist
+See Appendix G16\College Persistence Checklist

-I. RECAP: ROLE OF THE CAREER & EDUCATION SPECIALIST VS. COACH
+I. RECAP: ROLE OF THE COLLEGE SPECIALIST VS. COACH

-To summarize, the Coach and Specialist both play an important role in helping young people plan/prepare for, apply/pay for, and persist in college.
-Please note that the full Fair Futures model, there might be a College Specialist, a Career Specialist, and other, more specialized specialists.
+To summarize, the Coach and College Specialist both play an important role in helping young people plan/prepare for, apply/pay for, and persist in college.